dualfade/dynomutt/README.md

 ## Notes

-This is a new project in development.
-Please do not use yet.
+- This is a new project in development, Please do not use yet.
+- Dynomutt uses asyncio websockets.
+- Dynomutt uses bottle as middleware routing and a asyncronous gevent listener.
+- Two dedicated injection endpoints, one dynamic and one paramterized.
+- More to come.

 ## License